The role of vitamin D and the treatment of vitamin D deficiency

 • The American Geriatrics Society Consensus Statement on Vitamin D for the Prevention of Falls and their Consequences recommends that a serum 25(OH)D concentration of 75nmol/L should be a minimum goal to achieve in older adults, particularly in frail adults who are at greater risk of falls, injuries and fractures5

-• The guideline statement from the Scientific Advisory Council of Osteoporosis Canada states that the optimal level of serum 25(OH)D for musculoskeletal benefits is >75nmol/L6
+• The guideline statement from the Scientific Advisory Council of Osteoporosis Canada states that the optimal serum 25-hydroxyvitamin D (25OHD) level for bone health is uncertain, however ≥50 nmol/L is generally considered adequate for bone and overall health in healthy individuals.6

 • The American Academy of Paediatrics (AAP) states that serum concentrations of 25(OH)D in infants and children should be at least 50nmol/LThe Canadian Paediatric Society defines deficiency as serum 25(OH)D levels <25 nmol/l, insufficiency as 25-75nmol/L but highlights a range of 75-225nmol/L as optimal for parathyroid hormone production, minimisation of resorption from bone and stabilisation of intestinal calcium absorption8